14 Nissan • Jerusalem

 The soldier blinked, his brow furrowing.
 “I… uh… Perhaps.
 I’ll go ask.
 If you’re serious, wait here.”
 He walked toward the palace, glancing over his shoulder at me.
 A minute later, he returned.
 “Pilate will see you.”

 I followed him into the palace.
-Never in all my life had I seen anything quite so luxurious.
+Never in all my life had I seen anything quite so luxurious, even though my family had been blue blood time out of mind.
 The ceilings were far overhead and all the furniture we passed were made of gold.
 “He’s in here,” the soldier said, standing beside a door.
 I nodded and walked through.

 Pilate leaned in a window facing north, sipping a glass of wine.
 I stopped a few yards away from him and sunk to my knees, not in worship but in deference.
 Several minutes later, Pilate said, “Rise.”
 He faced me, the wine glass sitting on the window ledge, his head cocked as he watched me.
 “Your name, sage?”